Title and statement of responsibility area

 Scope and content

 File consists of datasets showing locations of fire halls in Vancouver and one in the University Endowment Lands.
-Datasets are as they appeared on January 25, 2013.
+File also contains Open Data Catalogue html page that described the datasets; page includes data attributes and data accuracy and currency information.
+Datasets are as they appeared on January 20, 2016.

 Immediate source of acquisition